 So if you’re having to set it that high just to be able to make out what’s happening, then audio quality is unfortunately being sacrificed even if you don’t realize it.

 If this is the case, and you’re not sure what speaker would be the right choice for your room, no worries, I’ve got you covered.

 These two articles should definitely help with your decision making process, so make sure that you have a look if you want a few suggestions in that regard.

 8.)
 Using Outside Speakers Inside

-This is another one that I can say that I’m guilty of; which is using speakers meant for outside, inside instead.
+This is another one that I can say that I’ve done in the beginning; which is using speakers meant for outside, inside instead.

-Now you wouldn’t think that something like this would matter, but in actuality, they’re worlds different.
+Now you wouldn’t think that something like this would matter, but in actuality, they’re a lot different.